MaastrichtU-IDS/dqa_combine_statistics/README.md

 # About
 This project combines multiple NTRIPLES files into one and creates a connection between the fairsharing dataset and statistics.
+Required arguments are an output-file and at least one input-file.
 # Docker
 ## Build
 ```